 By a “true” emergency, I mean health or safety issues; a customer having critical issues with your product; a manufacturing plant unable to do work; and so on.
 Helping out another manager or getting data for a report you knew about prior to the team’s sprint do not constitute emergencies.
 The supervisors can still make the request, but should understand that sprint stories will come first.
 FuSca includes techniques allowing for less-critical nonsprint work to get done without impacting the sprint.

 Hopefully your executive’s span of control also includes the unit’s Human Resources and Information Technology functions, so the leader can drive the following agreements as well.
-At least he or she can try to negotiate these with their bosses:
+At least they can try to negotiate these with their bosses:

 - Understands that a small number of people may file formal complaints about the change process.